VVolkov833/fcp-lightbox/README.md

 ## Features

-* Only 2 super small files (up to 2.5 kB each) for the front-end: script and style
+* Zero render-blocking tags are added on the page
+* Only 0.5 kB is loaded if no linked images found
 * Gallery support
 * Caching, minifying & combining friendly
 * jQuery independent (in case it's async)